rajaneeshk90/rfc-documents/guides/DF/Draft-0.1.BECKN-DF-001-Demand-Flexibility-Implementation-Guide.md

 #### 7.2.2 DF program Subscription confirmation (on_confirm API)

-BPPs send subscription acknowledgment to confirm consumer enrollment in the DF program.
-The example below demonstrates the confirmation response structure.
+- BPPs send subscription acknowledgment to confirm consumer enrollment in the DF program
+- The example below demonstrates the confirmation response structure
-This API call is required only when BPPs need to acknowledge DF program subscriptions.
-BPPs that do not implement DF program subscription functionality MAY omit this API.
+- This API call is required only when BPPs need to acknowledge DF program subscriptions
+- BPPs that do not implement DF program subscription functionality MAY omit this API

 ```json
 {